Jump to:

 - slice four warm dumplings into as thin strips as you can, place them in a bowl

-- mix a vinaigrette of 4 tbsp sherry vinegar, 4 tbsp vegetable oil and salt and pepper to taste
+- mix a vinaigrette of 4 tablespoon sherry vinegar, 4 tablespoon vegetable oil and salt and pepper to taste

 - and drizzle over the sliced dumplings, gently mix and let sit for 15 minutes